 What is the Volumetrics diet?

-Maya Feller a Brooklyn-based dietitian and author of “The Southern Comfort Foods Diabetes Cookbook,” says the Volumetrics diet is truly "a ‘no diet’ diet.”
-A key strength of the eating plan, she points out, “is its simplicity.”
-Feller adds that since the Volumetrics diet “focuses on types of foods that promote satiety, it may be easier for individuals to follow the diet and remain motivated during the first days, which can be the hardest psychologically.”
+Maya Feller, a Brooklyn-based dietitian and author of “The Southern Comfort Foods Diabetes Cookbook," said the Volumetrics diet is truly "a ‘no diet’ diet.”
+A key strength of the eating plan, she pointed out, “is its simplicity.”
+Feller added that since the Volumetrics diet “focuses on types of foods that promote satiety, it may be easier for individuals to follow the diet and remain motivated during the first days, which can be the hardest psychologically.”